bobmayuze/Borilliant_Sandwich/Devlog.md

 # Tasks
-- Modulizing and splitting front end and backend
+- Modularize and split frontend and backend work
 - Database migration
-- Dockerized development environment
+- Dockerize development environment
 - Setup GitHub repository

 # Progress
-- Split the work to frontend and backend
+- Split the work between frontend and backend
-- Modulize backend Endpoint/API
+- Modularize backend Endpoint/API
-- Majority endpoint documentation
+- Majority of the endpoint documentation completed
-- Sample endpoint implementation
+- Sample endpoint implementation made
-- Sample front-end implementation with AngularJs
+- Sample front-end implementation made with AngularJS
-- Finished majority of database migration file
+- Finished majority of the database migration files
 - Successfully Dockerized development environment
 - Setup GitHub repository

-# Challenge We met and How did we solve it
+# Challenges we've met and how we solved them
-1.Implementation of angularjs
+1. Implementation of AngularJS

-It is annoying initially to setup the frontend with angularjs for some sample implementation because some angular elements like "md-content" are new to us.
-We solved it by using div tag instead, though this is not a proper way to do this.
+It was initially difficult to setup the frontend with AngularJS to make sample implementation because some angular elements, like "md-content", are new to us.
+We solved this by using "div" tags instead.
+This isn't the best way to solve the problem but it works.

-2.Modulizing frontend and backend
+2. Modularizing frontend and backend

-In recent tech stacks like MEAN stack, data is mainly passed as JSON format, while in LAMP stack, we don't have the idea of JSON.
-It took us quite a while to come out with sample endpoint implementation for our frontend team to be using by using google and StackOverflow a lot.
+In newer tech stacks, like the MEAN stack, data is mostly passed in the JSON format.
+In the LAMP stack though, we don't have JSON.
+It took us quite a while to create a sample endpoint implementation for our frontend team because of this.
+We were able to solve this problem by using PHP code to collect the data from the SQL table, turn it into a JSON string, and then return the string.

-3. CROS, cross-origin request.
+3. CROS, Cross-Origin Request
-Sometimes I have problem about cross origin request problem.
-I solved it by adding
+Sometimes we had problems with cross origin requests.
+We were able to solve it by adding:
 ```
 header("Access-Control-Allow-Origin: *");
 header("Content-Type: application/json; charset=UTF-8");
 ```

-to the beginning of the PHP code to allow cross-origin access.
+to the beginning of the PHP code.
+This then allowed us to use cross origin requests.